 Your Municipal Physical Activity Strategy – Naturally Active for Life Victoria County (Est. 2011) encourages you to be Naturally Active for Life in our abundance of natural environment leading to an active & healthy lifestyle, especially with all the recent snow.
-This winter, let’s not use the weather as an excuse for not being naturally active in our great outdoors – Victoria County is NS’s Outdoor Winter Destination!!
+This winter, let’s not use the weather as an excuse for not being naturally active in our great outdoors – Victoria County is NS’s Outdoor Winter Destination All Seasons!!
 Let’s dress appropriately!
 There are so many evidence-based benefits in nature and being outdoors!

 Evidence shows that being present in a natural setting accrues health benefits not seen in participants who spend their time in urban environment.
 These benefits both mentally & physically include:

 - Increased cognitive function (demonstrated through a proof-reading task) (Hartig et al., 1991)

 - Greater motivation to address challenges in one’s life (Cimprich, 1992).

 - Stabilized heart rate (Lee et al., 2011; Li et al., 2008a)